sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 <!--
 # Point the application to the database

-If not already done in the previous lab, the application needs to be configured to use a ``mysql`` database instead of the `built-in` database.
+If not already done in the previous exercise, the application needs to be configured to use a ``mysql`` database instead of the `built-in` database.
 Add this setting to the application.

 To do this, add the environment variable ``DB_TYPE`` into the application using the following command: